VPMi: Reports

-VPMi offers a large number of pre-built reports that generate useful metrics about items within VPMi, all of which can be downloaded to a Microsoft Office format (Excel or Word).
-In addition to these pre-built reports, VPMi offers the Ad Hoc Report Writer, which is a tool that allows users to create reports using a wide variety of data sources.
+VPMi offers a large number of pre-built reports that generate metrics about items within VPMi, all of which can be exported to a Microsoft Office format (Excel or Word).
+In addition to these pre-built reports, VPMi offers the Ad Hoc Report Writer, allowing users to create reports using varied data sources.
 The User Documentation includes a tutorial on how to use the Ad Hoc Report Writer.

 Time Tracking

 VPMi allows users to track time to any item through assignments and time tracking.
 Time can be approved or rejected by specified users.
-Time periods can be locked so no additional time can be tracked for that period.
+Time periods can be locked to prevent additional time tracked.
 Users can be designated as delegates to enter or approve time for other users.
 Additionally, VPMi offers a wide variety of reporting based on this time entry data.

 Financials and Forecasting

-VPMi tracks a variety of financial indicators, including labor costs, and offers three kinds of labor forecasting sources: workplan, team and resource plan.
-VPMi breaks these down into labor and non-labor costs, breaking it out into actuals, planned, baselined and budgeted.
-Additionally, VPMi can track and forecast expenses for projects.
-Forecasts are updated based on time entry data.
+VPMi tracks a variety of financial indicators including labor costs, and offers three kinds of labor forecasting sources: workplan, team and resource plan.
+It separates labor and non-labor costs, then sorts each item into the following categories: actuals, planned, baselined and budgeted.
+Additionally, VPMi can track and forecast expenses for projects based on time entry data.

 User Management

 VPMi's user management tracks roles and skills for all users.
-Skills are broken out into five levels, represent differing degrees of expertise.
-A large number of user attributes can be managed, including email addresses, what organization they belong to, their manager, their start and end dates and billing and cost rates, among other attributes.
+Skills are rated on five levels to represent the degree of expertise.
+A large number of user attributes can be managed, such as email addresses, their organization, manager, start and end dates, and billing and cost rates.